LautrecSec/Tryhackme/README.md

 # Tryhackme
-Rooms from tryhackme  with vomit-worthy notes Ramblings and thought process of each room :)
+Rooms from tryhackme  with vomit-worthy notes.
+Ramblings and thought process of each room :)